 LUCILLE KHORNAK: There are 102 designers.
 I actually thought about my locations and did a lot of research to make them look futuristic at the time.
 One shoot, in particular, I photographed in Las Vegas, in a fantasy suite.
 I also used the desert while out west.
 Then I spent a month in Paris working, interviewing, and photographing many of the French designers.
 I then went on to Milan.
 On another trip, I took a couple of garments to Venezuela and did a few of the shoots there.
 It really became a labor of love.
 Then came the editing process.
 I spent many nights until 4 am with a creative friend who was helping me to edit the photographs.
 There were so many good ones and choosing the final ones to use in the book was challenging.

 PONYBOY: Which of the designs would say were your favorite to photograph?

 LUCILLE KHORNAK: There were many favorites.
-However, I did love the concept from Jean Paul Gautier, who used a mannequin and said that we would be spraying our clothing on our body.
-Then there were Ungaro and Courreges.
+However, I did love the concept from Jean Paul Gaultier, who used a mannequin and said that we would be spraying our clothing on our body.
+Then there were Ungaro and Courréges.
 What happened around shooting the garments was very interesting.
 So many locations, so each was so different.
-I was thrilled to photograph in the original room of Chanel, where everything is kept in tact as it was before she died.
-Courreges, who was always a fashion forward designer, had an exciting showroom.
-I remember that he had a piece of artwork made with all white gloves.
+I was thrilled to photograph in the original room of Chanel, where everything is kept intact as it was before she died.
+Courréges, who was always a fashion-forward designer, had an exciting showroom.
+I remember that he had a piece of artwork made with all-white gloves.
 I took his portrait in front of that artwork.
 Many of his garments already had a futuristic look to them.